-Beloved, such questions and expressions of despair may not arise if we know and truly accept the Christian faith that God is the giver of life and not the cause of death.
-Death was the creation of the devil.
-Thus, according to today’s first reading, ‘God made man imperishable … it was the devil’s envy that brought death into the world’ (Wisdom 2:23-24).
+Beloved, on the contrary, our God is the giver of life and source of human advancement.
+He is certainly not the originator of the pandemic nor of death itself.
+Thus, today’s first reading affirms: ‘God did not make death, and He does not delight in the death of the living….
+For God made man imperishable … it was the devil’s envy that brought death into the world’ (Wisdom 1:13; 2:23-24).
 That is, God created us to live forever.
 The devil, however, brought death into the world.
 However, there is good news for us: in Jesus Christ, God fixes the problem of death.

 1. GOD CREATED US TO LIVE FOREVER

 Why do we believe that God created us to live forever?
 It is because:

 i.
 The good Lord could not have created death, which is an evil.

 ii.
 Death, which is a destruction, could not have been part of God’s creation; for God’s work at the end of ‘six days’ of creation was described as ‘very good’; i.e., perfect (cf. Gen. 1:31).